SPONSORSHIP AUDIENCE PSYCHOGRAPHICS ARE BETTER THAN DEMOGRAPHICS

 This opportunity exists on every sponsorship platform, including social media, event marketing, or advertisement.
 The psychographic data inform marketers of the best direction to create emotional messages on those platforms.
 It can even positively impact sales attributable to the sponsorship.

-Creating Meaningful Activation Programs
+Psychographics Can Help Create Meaningful Activation Programs

 Sometimes, it is too easy to create activation opportunities that directly connect the sponsor to the property.
 That’s why a baseball sponsor may provide a free hat or a bobblehead of a player to fans at a game.
 However, psychographic data may inform a deeper activation connection with an audience.

-For example, an auto racing league may have fans that love motorsports but are also avid DIYers or savvy investors.
+For example, an auto racing league may have fans who love motorsports but are also avid DIYers or savvy investors.
 While it may be tempting to build activations around auto racing, like having a hands-on racing simulator in the Fan Zone, psychographic data informs alternatives that may have a more emotional impact on the audience.
 Several examples could involve holding sports-influenced investment workshops or tips for typical home improvement projects.

 All types of audience data have a role in the sponsorship relationship.
 Demographic and psychographic data help connect audiences to valuable sponsorships.
 However, leveraging the power of psychographic information supports more effective sponsorship sales and greater emotional connection with audiences.
 That’s why I love this data.
 By using psychographic data more widely in sponsorship, I’m confident you’ll come to love it too.